Jayyr2040/Tic-Tac-Toe/README.md

 - If a square already contains an "X" or an "O", it should not change with subsequent clicks
 - The game must have win conditions (three in a row horizontally or vertically should make the user win, don't worry about diagonals -- that's bonus!)
 	* Make it so that when a user wins, a modal pops up that displays who won (e.g. "X player won!" or "O player won!" or "No one won!")
-- Your app must be responsive, remember: design for mobile first!
-	* Wireframe your designs (mobile and desktop) and upload a photo of it inside your `tic_tac_toe` directory

 ## Commit!